 Consequently, social media becomes a breeding ground for food safety misinformation and disinformation, fueled by anecdotal evidence, false attribution of sources, and the oversimplification of complex topics [1].
 The potential harm to food safety manifests in various ways:

-• Misleading Information: Unsubstantiated health claims and viral food can lead to risky behaviours and delayed healthcare access
+• Misleading Information: Unsubstantiated health claims and viral can lead to risky behaviours and delayed healthcare access

 • Erosion of Trust: The overload of contradictory information can undermine trust in credible sources